Prudential RideLondon-Surrey cycling events

 - Claremont Landscape Garden and The Homewood are open as usual and can be accessed from Cobham.

-- Hatchlands Park is closed for the day.
+- Hatchlands Park is open as usual.

-- Leith Hill Place is closed for the day.
+- Leith Hill Place will be closed

 - Polesden Lacey is open as usual, with road access via the A3, B2039 to Ockham and A246 to Bookham.